nkpgardose/liteui/README.md

 ## Want to Contribute?

 If you found a bug, or have any questions.
-Do post an (issue)[https://github.com/nkpgardose/liteui/issues]. :heart: :tada:
+Do post an [issue](https://github.com/nkpgardose/liteui/issues). :heart: :tada

 Want to contribute?
 Do pull request :heart: :bow: